arfaram/ezmenubundle/Doc/extend.md

 Only the`ContentTypeIdentifier` array and `Depth` value can be set respectively from the yaml and the template.
 More information in the [Default usage](usage.md#default-usage)

-It is possible to add a custom post query EventListener using the `PostQueryEvent`.
-The`$event->getquery()` contains the **default query** and **parameters options** before execution.
+It is possible to add a custom post query EventSubscriber or EventListener using the `PostQueryEvent`.
+The`$event->getquery()` provides the **default query** and the `$event->getOptions()` contains the **options** before execution.
 Now you can amend the original query or add custom criteria, sortClauses, limit, offset, performCount etc. Check Ibexa Documentation for query properties [Query.php](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Publish/API/Repository/Values/Content/Query.php)

 **Tip: You can inject options from the template, builder class or services/controllers(see PHP Integration usage)**